The Palm (restaurant): Diversification

 In 1980, the company took over the management of two historic hotels, the Huntting Inn and the Hedges Inn, both located in East Hampton, New York.
 The company also operated its own wholesale meat company, JORM, though now the Company purchases meat from a third party.

 The Palm today

-Wally Ganzi, the grandson of John Ganzi, and Bruce Bozzi, grandson of Pio Bozzi, are third generation members of the family to operate The Palm, which has expanded into an international restaurant chain.
+In February 2020, Houston-based restaurant operator Landry's acquired The Palm steakhouse chain out of bankruptcy for $50 million.

 Today The Palm has approximately 30 locations in cities throughout the United States as well as locations in Puerto Rico and Mexico.
-The company is the largest family-owned, U.S.-based chain of "fine dining" restaurants.

-For frequent guests, the Palm has established a loyalty program called the "837 Club," which gets its name from the street number of the original Palm.
-Member benefits include discounts on meals, "points" accumulation that can be used to purchase meals, a free lobster on the member's birthday and other offers.

-The restaurant's motto is "the place to see and to be seen."

-During the summer of 2011, the Palm underwent a brand refresh, which included new tableware, uniforms, signage, and an updated visual identity manifested in a new website and a new ad campaign.
-Additionally, The Palm incorporated a number of new dishes into its menu to coincide with the brand refresh.